Managing rental housing for people disabled by

 Not all the listed uses are possible or allowed in all existing housing projects.

-Sharing laundry machines is a frequent cause of conflict among tenants.
+Sharing laundry machines with regular people simply does not work.
+Even sharing with other people with environmental illnesses is a frequent cause of conflict among tenants.
 The laundry products used by one person may leave a residue that contaminates the clothes of the next user.

 The aerosols/fumes generated from a laundry product may bother some people to the point that they must use the laundry on separate days.
 And this may even be when using non-toxic laundry soaps, that most people with MCS have no problem with.

-These problems are generally solved in a variety of ways, such as some (or all) apartments having designated machines, sign-up sheets, private agreements, etc. The manager may need to mitigate such issues.
+These problems are generally solved in a variety of ways, such as some (or all) apartments having designated machines, sign-up sheets, private agreements, etc. The manager may need to facilitate such solutions.

 Linen and cleaning services